cmomodo/learning-git/README.md

 # learning-git

-this repo was used to learn git amigoscode
+this repo was used to learn git from amigoscode